manojs-verse/atlan-custom-builder/README.md

 - Extensibility: add more asset types by updating the `supported_asset_types` map in the script.

 ### Helper Script
-`run.sh` wraps venv creation and dependency installation, then runs the script with a provided config:
+`run.sh` wraps venv creation and dependency installation, then runs the chosen module with a provided config:

 ```bash
 ./run.sh -c config.yaml -m lineage